No video exists in a vacuum. It’s really important to consider the context of any video you create.

 For a simple starting point, what does the site look like where you are embedding it?
-More importantly, what broader business aims are you trying to achieve by putting video on that page?
+What broader business aims are you trying to achieve by putting video on that page?
 How does this fit with the rest of your marketing strategy and your customer acquisition cycle?

 Location, Location, Location

-This is a far simpler exercise in why the surroundings of your videos matter, because here we are looking at visible elements on the page is so key was a recent scandal in video ads.
-According to the Wall Street Journal a website came under scrutiny for several tiny sites embedded throughout its pages, where each embedded site was the size of a single pixel and not visible to the human eye.
-These embedded sites served up video ads to site visitors, which advertisers had paid for, though had they known the placement, they probably wouldn’t have.
+A recent scandal in video ads highlights why location on the page is so key.
+According to the Wall Street Journal, a website came under scrutiny for several tiny sites embedded throughout its pages.
+Each embedded site was the size of a single pixel and not visible to the human eye.
+These embedded sites served up video ads to site visitors, which advertisers had paid for.
+Had they known the placement, they probably wouldn’t have.

 All too often we see the type of gaffe where a major event takes place and some light-hearted video suddenly seems inadvertently hilarious or offensive.
-You can spin this to your advantage and incorporate recent trends or memes to make your video more entertaining, just be wary of appearing gimmicky or giving your video a shorter lifespan.
+You can spin this to your advantage and incorporate recent trends or memes to make your video more entertaining.
+Just be wary of appearing gimmicky or giving your video a shorter lifespan.

 Starting with their mindset and the questions they may have, the problem they need to solve, or the value they are seeking will guide your video planning process and help you create more relevant content.
 Placing that video content where it will be easily found or shared, with any relevant explainer text or calls-to-action will help prompt more people to press play.